§ Setup · Prerequisites

 node sdk

 Public docs use x-api-key as the canonical request header.
-The backend also accepts Authorization: ApiKey <key>, but standardizing on one header keeps support and logging simpler.
+The backend also accepts Authorization: Bearer <key>, but standardizing on one header keeps support and logging simpler.

 In the integrator console, treat NUVOUCH_CALLBACK_SECRET as the canonical server env var name for the callback secret you receive or rotate there.
 If your platform uses a secret manager instead of env vars, store the same value there and resolve it when verifying callbacks.